You could describe me as a natural born mover

 Since I was getting injured so much I started to learn more about the recovery process and thought I’d become a physical therapist.
 So after I accepted a gymnastics scholarship to Radford University I decided to major in pre-physical therapy there.

 After a few years, I realized physical therapy wasn’t really what I wanted to do.
 I discovered I wanted a job that would allow me more freedom to help people the way I wanted to help them.

 So I moved back to Atlanta and graduated with a degree in Exercise Science from Georgia State University and I soon discovered how much I loved teaching adults how to move better in my personal training practice.
 Even better, my clients were seeing great results.
 I was feeling like I’d finally found my calling.

-Fast forward to when my first son was born, I decided it was time to take a break and focus on being a mom.
+Fast forward to when my first son was born, I felt it was time to take a break and focus on being a mom.

 Becoming a mom was an incredible experience, but after the birth of my second son my health took a turn for the worse.
 I ended up with severe digestive distress and chronic low energy.

 For the first time in my life what seemed easy all the sudden became impossible.
 I lost all motivation and energy and had debilitating digestive pain most days.